SuchanaRegmi/Pixel-Hero/README.md

 # How to Run

+### Note:
 Make sure that you have Java installed in your system.

-Download the dist folder and run the jar file to play the game.
+<br>Download Pixel Hero.zip from the latest release and extract the zipped file.
+Then, run the jar file to play the game.

 # Features & Mechanics